 In 2017, design students in Bangalore, India, developed an app to encourage residents to segregate their waste.

-5. School safety
+5. School Safety

-In Jul 2018, an enterprise resource planning (ERP) and web solutions firm developed an appโ Gateway to school.
+In Jul 2018, an enterprise resource planning (ERP) and web solutions firm developed an app— Gateway to School.

 It helps identify people visiting the school.
 The app identifies parents by making digital ID cards with a QR Code.
-So when parents visit school, they scan this QR Code at the gate to enter inside the school premises.
+So when parents visit the school, they scan this QR Code at the gate to enter the school premises.

-Also see how Delhi University is using QR Codes on admission forms to help students.
+Also, see how Delhi University is using QR Codes on admission forms to help students.

 6. Newspaper Advertisements